Foreign Universities vs. US Colleges: What You Need to Know

 According to the Department of Education, more than 700 international universities allow US student loans through the FAFSA form (federal Pell Grants aren’t allowed).
 And some countries offer scholarships or other funding for international students.
 In the Netherlands, you can apply for a merit-based €5,000 Holland Scholarship (one time only).
 France offers a housing subsidy of €100 per month.
 And Finland offers merit-based scholarships to international students.

-Related: Great Scholarship Opportunities for International Students
+Related: Great Scholarships, Fellowships, and Grants for International Students

 How to get started